MWC and coronavirus: More companies withdraw despite health measures

 In less than two weeks, many of the world's top mobile companies are scheduled to make their annual pilgrimage to Barcelona for Mobile World Congress.
 But worries about the coronavirus outbreak threaten to scuttle the massive trade show in spite of sweeping restrictions introduced to prevent the spread of the virus.

-Cisco, Facebook, Intel, Sony, Amazon, LG, Vivo, Ericsson and Nvidia have withdrawn from the show, and ZTE and TCL canceled their press conferences.
+These companies have withdrawn from the show: AT&T, Cisco, Facebook, Intel, Sony, Amazon, LG, Vivo, Ericsson, Sprint and Nvidia.
+Meanwhile, ZTE and TCL canceled their press conferences.
 Huawei and Oppo plan to quarantine their executives for 14 days before MWC starts, and Oppo will check the temperature of every person attending its events.
 Samsung, the world's biggest phone maker, plans to pare back its presence, people familiar with the matter said, and will send fewer executives from places like the US and Korea.

 Mobile World Congress 2020 is scheduled to run from Feb.
 24 through Feb.
 27.